 a metal pétanque ball.
 Boules may vary in size, weight, and hardness.

-The FIPJP is very strict about the boules used in FIPJP-approved tournaments — boules must be of a size, weight, and hardness that conforms to FIPJP specifications, and must have been made by an FIPJP-approved manufacturer.
-Such boules are expensive, so non-FIPJP tournaments (for example, the Pétanque America Open in Florida, and competitions in New Zealand) often allow the use of reasonable non-FIPJP-approved boules.
+The FIPJP (the international petanque federation) is very strict about the boules used in FIPJP-approved tournaments — boules must be of a size, weight, and hardness that conforms to FIPJP specifications, and must have been made by an FIPJP-approved manufacturer.
+Such “competition” boules are expensive, so open tournaments often allow players to use less-expensive “leisure” boules.
 This encourages people to participate in competitions.

-There is a wide variety of boules games, which differ among themselves in a variety of ways, including whether the boules are rolled or thrown; how the ball is launched (palm up or palm down); in whether or not there is a run-up to the throw; and in the size, weight, and composition (wood, metal, epoxy resin composite) of the balls.
+There are many varieties of boules games.
+Differences include whether the boules are rolled or thrown; how the ball is launched (palm up or palm down); whether or not there is a run-up to the throw; and in the size, weight, and composition of the balls.
 See the article on boules in wikipedia.

 boule cloutée ▲

 In French, a clou is a nail, so a boule cloutée is a nailed ball.
-Before the 1850′s boules were wooden balls, sometimes partially reinforced with hand-forged nails.
-When cheap, plentiful machine-made nails became available, manufacturers began to produce the boule cloutée — a wooden core studded with nails to create an all-metal surface.
-Nails of different metals and colors (steel, brass and copper) were used to create a wide variety of designs and patterns.
-Some of the old boules cloutées are genuine works of art and valued collectors items.
+Before the 1850’s boules were wooden balls whose surface was often reinforced with screws or hand-forged nails.
+When cheap machine-made nails became available, boules manufacturers began to produce the boule cloutée — a wooden ball so heavily studded with nails that it had an all-metal surface.
+Starting with the development of hollow all-metal boules in the 1920s, nailed-wood boules gradually faded away until, in 1958, they were no longer permitted under the rules of the then newly-formed FIPJP.
+In their heyday, nails of different metals and colors (steel, brass and copper) were used to create a wide variety of designs and patterns, and some of the old boules cloutées are genuine works of art and valued collectors items.
 For more information, see our article on the boule cloutée.

 boule lyonnaise ▲